dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

   \max \sum_i q_i t_i \qquad \text{Maximize taste}

-To optimize two different objectives, enjoyment and cost, requires weighing one against the other.
+To optimize two different objectives, taste and cost, requires weighing one against the other.
 A simple way to do this, is to set priority weights; for example,

 .. math::